alaash3lan/problems-solving/README.md

 # ruby-problems
-some problems solving to practice ruby
+some problems solving to practice ruby..